 AWA Prefix: GIN

-From commencement in 1998, Ginjo Wagyu has focused on the production of profitable fullblood feeders, superior breeding stock selected both on feeder performance and adaptation to Australian conditions, and the recovery of rare Japanese Black fullblood genetics.
+From commencement in 1998, Ginjo Wagyu has focused on the production of profitable fullblood feeders and superior breeding stock selected for both feeder performance and adaptation to Australian conditions.
+A parallel focus has been the identification of rare Japanese Black fullblood genetics.

-Profitable fullblood feeder cattle was the key initial target of 100% fullblood Ginjo production, with an emphasis on low-cost achievement of high yearling sale weights to support optimum feeder returns.
+Profitable fullblood feeders were the initial target, with a simple emphasis on developing high marbling genetics to deliver optimum feeder returns.
 Early production was fed on retained ownership with David Blackmore’s programs at ICM Peechelba from about 2002.

-A pre-2005 emphasis on high Tajima fullblood feeders was abandoned on analysis of feeding outcomes, replaced with a sharp focus on enhanced early growth based on maternal selection and targeting higher terminal weights, with maintained marbling.
-Feeder sales to AACo Aronui feedlot at Dalby commenced in 2005, and continued through 2012.
+A pre-2005 emphasis on high Tajima fullblood feeders was abandoned on analysis of feeding outcomes, replaced with a focus on enhanced early growth based on maternal selection and higher terminal weights, with maintained marbling.
+Feeder sales to feedlots including AACo Aronui feedlot at Dalby commenced in 2005, and have continued since.
 Carcass feedback has been the most influential criteria in selection decisions since 2003.

 Genetics, seedstock and feeders from the core breeder group of about 200 have attracted international attention, with sales in the EU, USA, RSA, NZ, and the Middle East.

-Australian adaptation objectives in Ginjo breeding include the production of improved ‘growth progeny’ without supplementation under normal Australian grazing conditions.
-Calves are intended to be capable of finishing on feed with high marbling at superior weights, or be suitable for retention for breeding without routine supplementation on the basis of superior maternal qualities.
-The operation runs 150-250 fullblood breeders (depending on production cycle and seasons), at properties at Tea Gardens and Gloucester, NSW, Australia.
-Fifty/sixty breeding bulls are sold annually, along with drafts of breeding heifers and PTIC females.
-The herd was first recorded within AWA Group Breedplan in 2010, with recorded animals back to 2004, and is also EU market accredited.
+Australian adaptation objectives in Ginjo breeding include the production of progeny capable of good performance without supplementation under Australian grazing conditions.
+Calves are intended to be capable of finishing on feed with high marbling at superior weights, or be suitable for retention for breeding in similar regimes.
+The operation runs 150-200 fullblood breeders (depending on production cycle and seasons), at properties at Tea Gardens and Gloucester, NSW, Australia.
+Breeding bulls are offered annually, along with drafts of breeding heifers and PTIC females.
+The herd was first recorded within AWA Group Breedplan in 2010, with recorded animals back to 2004.
+In 2020, about 16 GIN sires were ranked within the AWA BREEDPLAN published sires list.
+Ginjo is also EU market accredited.